gnasani195/hello-world/README.md

 # hello-world
-This is my new repository in GitHub tutorial
+This is my new repository in GitHub

 # Update hello-world !